 The First Year Seminar is taught by a three-person team: faculty, co-facilitator, and student peer mentor.
-The faculty member serves as the academic advisor for the student’s first semester until a major is declared and teaches a general education course that is linked to the First Year Seminar.
+The faculty member leads the academic curriculum and evaluation for the course content.
 Co-facilitators are specialists from campus life who offer a range of advice and resources for co-curricular issues.
 The Peer Mentor is a student leader selected to ease transitions and offer on-the-ground advice and counsel.
-First Year Seminar meets for two semesters, providing a cohort and strong connection to all aspects of campus life for your time at Wittenberg.

 Emerging Leaders Program is a leadership development program for first-year students that meets weekly from October-December each year.
 Through the program, students develop the skills, personal qualities and knowledge they will need to be effective leaders at Wittenberg.
 Students will also have the opportunity to work with mentors to plan an event or program for the campus in the second semester.